duyenln255/smarthomewebApp/README.md

 # Development Status:
 Under development.
-# How to run FE code

-cài đặt Node.js và npm trên máy tính của bạn. tải về và cài đặt từ [Node.js official website.]([url](https://nodejs.org/en))

-#Trước tiên, clone dự án từ GitHub hoặc tải xuống source code.
-Sau đó mở terminal trong Visual Studio Code và chạy các lệnh sau trong thư mục dự án:
+# Setup and Installation
+Prerequisites

+Node.js and npm must be installed on your computer.
+Download and install them from [Node.js official website.]([url](https://nodejs.org/en))
+Getting Started

+Clone the project from GitHub or download the source code.
+Open a terminal in Visual Studio Code and navigate to the project directory.

+Run the following commands:

-1. npm install  # Cài đặt các gói npm cần thiết
+1. npm install         # Install necessary npm packages
-2. npm run build
+2. npm run build       # Build the application
-3. npm run start
+3. npm run start       # Start the application